Cactoidal/GodotEthersV3/README.md

 * __tuple__ (struct) as ARRAY containing any of these types

 You will notice that everything must be passed as either a String, Array of Strings, or Array of Arrays, with only a couple (optional) exceptions.

+This function returns a dictionary containing the following fields:

+"calldata": the ABI-encoded calldata for the function you want to call

+"outputs": the output types, which GodotEthers will use to automatically decode the RPC response.
+This field will only be present if you specified "READ" in `read_or_write` above.

 ___